The Solune Prince

 Two floors down, Gwenhime paced back and forth.
 “Rhye, once already you’ve tried and failed to encourage that child to make something of herself.
 Why should this attempt be different?”

-The King stood in front of the throne, listening to his wife with care.
+The King stood in front of the throne, listening to his wife carefully.
 This had been their habit for decades.
-Nearly all of his decisions and ideas, both as ruler and father, were passed through her doubt and scrutiny first.
-Thus, the kingdom was ruled by his raw wisdom tempered by her zealous reason.
+Nearly all of his decisions and ideas, both as ruler and father, were passed through her doubt and scrutiny before seeing the light of day.
+Thus, the kingdom was ruled by what he thought of as his raw wisdom tempered by her zealous reason.

-“When we sent Chloe out of the city one a recruiting mission, it only failed because it went against her temperament.
+“When we sent Chloe out of the city on a recruiting mission, it only failed because it went against her temperament.
 You might remember that she did participate in the war.”